Academic and Judicial Discipline

 Disciplinary Probation, Suspension, and Expulsion

-Students seeking readmission after a suspension for Honor Code or Code of Conduct violations or other nonacademic action should submit a petition in writing to the Office of Student Judicial Programs by emailing SJP@rice.edu.
+Undergraduate students seeking readmission after a suspension for Honor Code or Code of Conduct violations or other nonacademic action should submit a petition in writing to the Office of Student Judicial Programs by emailing SJP@rice.edu.
+Graduate students seeking readmission after a suspension for academic integrity violations or Code of Conduct violations or other nonacademic action should submit a petition in writing to the Dean of Graduate and Postdoctoral studies by emailing graddean@rice.edu.
 That petition should include information on what the student did while away from Rice, including any schooling or employment; how the student met any requirements described by Rice at the time of separation; what the student did to address any issues leading to the separation; and what the student learned from the separation.
 Once approved by Student Judicial Programs, petitions are forwarded to the dean of undergraduates (for undergraduate students) or to the dean of graduate and postdoctoral studies (for graduate students) for final readmission approval and action.

 Due to the nature of graduate programs, reinstated students may not be able to return to the same advisor or secure the same level or source of financial aid.
-If reinstated graduate research students cannot identify a suitable advisor who would financially support them, they may be dismissed outright.
+If reinstated graduate research students cannot identify a suitable advisor who would financially support them, they may not be able to continue their studies at Rice.

 Degree Revocation